Parchment sets sights on Paris 2024

 |

-KINGSTON, Jamaica (CMC) – Olympic 110 metres hurdles champion Hansle Parchment of Jamaica said he would like to finish his track & field career at the Paris Olympics in three years' time.
+KINGSTON, Jamaica (CMC) — Olympic 110 metres hurdles champion Hansle Parchment of Jamaica said he would like to finish his track and field career at the Paris Olympics in three years' time.

 Parchment, 31, produced the third-fastest time of his career of 13.04 seconds to upset American favourite Grant Holloway to win the gold medal at this year's Tokyo Olympics.